Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 2. Click on the green plus sign (top left) and select `Remote Java Application` to add a new configuration for a remote app.

-3. Enter a descriptive name for your configuration, for example, `Sample project ACS debug`.
+3. Enter a descriptive name for your configuration, for example, `Sample project Content Services debug`.

     ![sdk-debug-eclipse-config]({% link content-services/images/sdk-debug-eclipse-config.png %})

-4. Click Browse then locate the platform project JAR if you want to debug ACS or the share project JAR if you want to debug share.
+4. Click Browse then locate the platform project JAR if you want to debug Content Services or the share project JAR if you want to debug share.

 5. Check that your settings match the screenshot.
-This is a sample to debug ACS.
+This is a sample to debug Content Services.
 If you want to debug share or you have configured custom ports for remote debugging you'll need to modify that configuration.
 If you're working with _Docker Toolbox_ instead of _Docker Desktop_ the host to access the container won't be `localhost` but a configured _IP_ address (i.e. 192.168.99.100).

 6. Click `Apply`.